anonymous-iiswc/iiswc_submission/benchmark_cpu_gpu/histogram/README.md

 Input files:

 Testing can be done with any 24-bit .bmp file.
-Sample input can be found from the Phoenix [GitHub](https://github.com/fasiddique/DRAMAP-Phoenix/tree/main) or the direct [link](http://csl.stanford.edu/~christos/data/histogram.tar.gz).